prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.7/api/Element.md

 <Badge type="component" />

-Defines a Node to create for a given User Element
+Defines the Node for a given User Element

 ## Reference
 ### Props
 <API items={[
-  ["is", "React.ElementType", "The User Element to render"], ["id", "String", "Required if the &lt;Node /&gt; is being created inside a User Component"], ["canvas", "boolean", "If true, a Canvas Node will be created."], ["custom", "Record<string, any>", "Sets the Node's custom properties"], ["hidden", "boolean", "Sets the Node's hidden property.
+  ["is", "React.ElementType", "The User Element to render"], ["id", "String", "Required if the &lt;Element /&gt; is being created inside a User Component"], ["canvas", "boolean", "If true, a Canvas Node will be created."], ["custom", "Record<string, any>", "Sets the Node's custom properties"], ["hidden", "boolean", "Sets the Node's hidden property.
 If true, this will hide the Node"],